 1/2 cup chopped almonds and pistachios

-• Make a well in the center of the flour mixture and add 2 of the eggs plus one yolk, the vanilla and orange zest.
+- Make a well in the centre of the flour mixture and add 2 of the eggs plus one yolk, the vanilla and orange zest and the nuts.